-11The SIPP sample is not designed to be representative of the California population, and some variation will arise across panels in the composition of the sample relative to the underlying population.
+12The SIPP sample is not designed to be representative of the California population, and some variation will arise across panels in the composition of the sample relative to the underlying population.

-12We fit a regression for the incidence of poverty to a pooled sample of person-months from the four SIPP panels and included a full set of indicators for the calendar month and dummies for the different panels.
+13We fit a regression for the incidence of poverty to a pooled sample of person-months from the four SIPP panels and included a full set of indicators for the calendar month and dummies for the different panels.
 Using the 1992 panel as a base, average poverty rates are 3.35% lower in the 1990 panel (standard error 0.19), 0.30% lower in the 1991 panel (standard error 0.15), and 4.00% higher in the 1993 panel (standard error 0.15).

-13Specifically, if we fit a regression model for the incidence of Medicaid coverage to a pooled sample of person-months from the four SIPP panels and include indicators for the calendar month and dummies for the different panels, we find that the probability of Medicaid coverage is 1.94% lower (standard error 0.18) in the 1990 panel relative to the 1992 panel, and 2.91% higher (standard error 0.15) in the 1993 panel relative to the 1992 panel.
-Rates in the 1991 panel are not significantly different from those in the 1992 panel.
-When we augment the model with controls for ethnicity and interactions of a family poverty indicator with dummies for 5 age ranges, the difference between the 1990 and 1992 panels becomes insignificant, and the difference between the 1993 and 1992 panels narrows to 0.91% (standard error 0.13).
+14Specifically, if we fit a regression model for the incidence of Medicaid coverage to a pooled sample of person-months from the four SIPP panels and include indicators for the calendar month and dummies for the different panels, we find that the probability of Medicaid coverage is 1.94% lower (standard error 0.18) in the 1990 panel relative to the 1992 panel, and 2.91% higher

-Medicaid enrollment falls monotonically with relative income.
+The strong link between family income and Medicaid coverage is illustrated in Figure 3, which shows the fraction of individuals in different age ranges who report being covered in a given month as a function of their relative family income (the ratio of their family income to the appropriate poverty threshold).
+Apart from the lowest income category, the probability of Medicaid enrollment falls steadily with relative income.
 As would be expected from the nature of the Medicaid eligibility rules summarized in Table 1, enrollment rates conditional on relative family income are highest for young children, somewhat lower for older children, lower still for adult women, and lowest for adult men.

 The rise in Medicaid coverage rates in Figure 3 between the lowest income group (with family incomes under 50% of the poverty line) and the next category (with family incomes between 50% and 75% of the poverty line) illustrates an important feature of the enrollment process.
 For a variety of institutional and behavioral reasons (including asset limits, spend-down provisions, and the lengthy and complex Medicaid application process) Medicaid enrollment rates vary with both current and "long run" or permanent income.
-It turns out that families in the SIPP whose current monthly incomes are less than 50% of the poverty line have higher long-run average incomes than those in the next highest income group.14 Thus, the relatively low Medicaid coverage rate for the lowest income category is explained by the relatively high permanent incomes for people in this category.
-Apart from this anomaly, average relative incomes over all months of the SIPP are in the same rank order as relative income in any given month, and comparisons across groups based on current monthly income effectively compare Medicaid coverage rates between groups that have similar differences in current and permanent relative income.
+It turns out that families in the SIPP whose current monthly incomes are less than 50% of the poverty line have higher long-run average incomes than those in the next highest income group.15 Thus, the relatively low